Alexandre-P-J/GMeetRecorder/README.md

  - `MIN_DURATION` The minimum meet duration.
 Defaults to `1800` (30m).
  - `ASK_JOIN` Whether asking to join a class is allowed for the bot.
 Defaults to True.
  - `FRAC_TO_EXIT` The required fraction of people that already left the meet call to leave the call. `MIN_DURATION` must have been already exceeded.
 Defaults to `0.90` (90%).
- - `FPS` Recording frames per second, if the streaming consists in a presentation a low value (15 or less) is encouraged to reduce video size and cpu usage.
-Defaults to `25`.
  - `RESOLUTION` Recording resolution, Defaults to `1920x1080`.

 #### Example: